csev/dj4e/assn/dj4e_ads1.md

 sure to keep the `path()` to `home.urls`.
 Also keep the `site` and `favicon` rules in your `urls.py`.

-(4) Edit the file `django_projects/mysite/home/templates/home/main.html` and put this HTML in the file:
+(4) Edit the file `django_projects/mysite/home/templates/home/main.html` and replace the contents with this:

     {% extends "base_bootstrap.html" %}
     {% block content %}